 The parent or guardian of a student of minority age may sign a waiver requesting that their student not receive emergency treatment under this protocol.
 Information about the waiver shall be provided to parents/guardians in the student handbook.
-Adopted: June 7, 2004

-AUDIO and VIDEO RECORDING POLICY - 5063
+AUDIO and VIDEO RECORDING POLICY - Also refer to Board policy 5063